jmedinacs/stroke_risk_ML_addendum/README.md

 - **Text Standardization:** All object fields were lowercased and trimmed to avoid encoding errors.
 - **Duplicate Removal:** Dataset checked and confirmed to have no duplicate rows.

-Cleaning decisions are fully documented in the [Google Sheets cleaning log](https://docs.google.com/spreadsheets/d/1pduhjQ3n5z88igfg-g8DmshraBieVE_CXnfD5TDrHlg/edit?usp=sharing).
+Cleaning decisions are fully documented in the [Google Sheets cleaning log](#) (🔗 add your link here).

-The dataset is now cleaned and ready for EDA and modeling.
+✅ The dataset is now cleaned and ready for EDA and modeling.

 ---

-## 🔍 Exploratory Data Highlights
+## Exploratory Data Highlights

 ### Target Imbalance